Automation is the market demand. WordPress started thinking about sophisticated automation between web browsers and servers long ago.

 What Is Heartbeat API In WordPress?

-Heartbeat API is a communication protocol for WordPress to communicate between a web browser and a web server.
+Heartbeat API is a communication protocol for WordPress that communicates between a web browser and a web server.

-With Heartbeat API, WordPress developers do not need to write hundreds of lines of code to create a communication protocol between a web server and a web browser, instead, they can simply use the Heartbeat API
+With Heartbeat API, WordPress developers do not need to write hundreds of lines of code to create a communication protocol between a web server and a web browser.
+Instead, they can use the Heartbeat API

 Heartbeat API uses AJAX calls to communicate.